 Welcome to my website!

-My research focuses on topics related to food security and nutrition, food price shocks, conflict and instability, governance, and international trade.
-I investigate policy-oriented questions using recent household survey data from developing countries such as Afghanistan, Bangladesh, and Tanzania.
-My fields of specialization include applied microeconomics, development economics, food security and policy, and political economy.
+Broadly I work on applied microeconomics and development economics; specific topics include food security and nutrition, food price shocks, conflict and instability, governance, and international trade.
+I investigate policy-oriented questions using recent household survey data from developing countries such as Afghanistan, Bangladesh, and Tanzania, as well as country-level data on food consumption patterns, international trade, etc.

 After receiving my Ph.D. in Economics from UCLA (2009), I spent four years as a research economist at the Economic Research Service (ERS), U.S. Department of Agriculture.
 I also worked as a consultant for the World Bank, served as an adjunct professor at the Johns Hopkins University School of Advanced International Studies (SAIS), and was a visiting fellow at the Robert F. Wagner School of Public Service at New York University (NYU).
 Prior to my graduate studies, I was a small enterprise development volunteer with the U.S. Peace Corps in Dakar (Yoff), Senegal.
 I received a B.S. in Finance and Economics from the Stern School of Business at NYU, summa cum laude (2000), and an M.A. in Economics from UCLA (2005).